rotkonetworks/snitch/README.md

 your monitoring system is active and functioning correctly.
 - **/alert Endpoint:** Ideal for situations where immediate, manual intervention is needed.
 This endpoint allows authorized users to send urgent alerts.

-## SSL Integration with HAProxy

-For secure communication, it's recommended to configure HAProxy/nginx with SSL to handle HTTPS traffic for the `/watchdog` and `/alert` endpoints.
-This ensures encrypted data transmission, enhancing the security of your monitoring system.
-More details in the example provided in our repository for basic SSL setup.

 ## Contributions